Connect with and learn about our faculty

 Keynote address, Western Wetlands Conference, Denver, Colorado; October 2005

 Research (Return to top)

-Tom is the founding President of the Natural History Network.
-He's written two books—Singing Stone: A Natural History of the Escalante Canyons and Desert Wetlands, and recently edited a third, The Way of Natural History—as well as numerous journal articles and book chapters.
-(The Way of Natural History was recently included in the "Best of Science" short list in the Wall Street Journal.)
+Tom was the founding President of the Natural History Network.
+He's written two books—Singing Stone: A Natural History of the Escalante Canyons and Desert Wetlands, and edited a third, The Way of Natural History—as well as numerous journal articles and book chapters.
+(The Way of Natural History was included in the "Best of Science" short list in the Wall Street Journal.)
 He co-founded the North Cascades Institute in Washington State, and served on the Board of Governors of the Society for Conservation Biology, the Science Advisory Council of the Grand Canyon Trust, and served in an advisory capacity to many other local and regional organizations.
 He was a long-term member of the Education Committee of the Society for Conservation Biology, and served as President of the society’s Colorado Plateau Chapter.

 Field research projects include an ongoing study of migratory and wintering shorebirds at Estero Santa Cruz in the Gulf of California, Mexico.
 For many years Tom was involved in studying the ecological effects of livestock grazing in western North America.
 He chaired the committee that wrote a position statement on this topic for the Society for Conservation Biology.
 With colleagues, he conducted a study of the ecological effects of historic livestock grazing on plant communities in Chaco Canyon, New Mexico, and recently published a new synthesis paper on livestock grazing and wildilfe conservation in the American West.
 Earlier field research concerned marine mammals and marine birds.